zachariuszipfelmann/Rotation-Test/README.md

 # Rotation-Test
-A small demo to test the rotation method of my Collidor class.
+A small demo to test the rotation method of my Collider class.

 ### Controlls: